-Companhia Energética Rio das Flores and Energética Saudades S/A have commissioned Bureau Veritas Certification to validate their Estelar CDM Project, at Florianópolis - SC.
+Companhia Energética Rio das Flores and Energética Saudades S/A have commissioned Bureau Veritas Certification to validate their Estelar CDM Project, (hereafter called "Estelar project"), located in Florianópolis - SC and Saudades - SC, South Region of Brazil.

 This report summarizes the findings of the validation of the project, performed on the basis of UNFCCC criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.